 General Description and Program Goals

-The goals of the Master of Arts in Counseling Psychology program are to:
+The goal of the Master of Arts in Counseling Psychology program is to prepare students for counseling ministries.

 Learning Outcome: